mahdisml/DartGodot/README.md

 </p>

 # DartGodot
-Dart + Godot + New Game Programming Style

-It support all Godot Mono Platforms : Android , IOS , Web , Windows , ...
+Its support all Godot Mono Platforms : Android , IOS , Web , Windows , ...

-This is not a dart game engine , but it will make godot a dart game engine !

-This is not only a language binding , its a new game programming style !

-**NOTE :** The project is currently under heavy development and it's unusable for now

 Im currently working on a Dart2Godot crossplatform compiler to use dart in godot without pain and hard configs

 next step is implementing api , its easy but its too time consuming

+**NOTE :** The project is currently under heavy development and it's unusable for now

 Support me by giving Star :)